albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

+- I am on the process of modifying this repo.
+At the moment, this is the ketch:

 ## Personal research about pros and cons of ML with Python, with BigQuery and Google AutoML for markech purposes.

 ------------------